 - Pay off debt: If you have any college debt, a mortgage, or any other personal debt, you do not want this to be passed on to your family.

-- Income replacement: Your income is your biggest financial asset.
-The ones you love may not be able to live comfortably if your income were to suddenly stop.
-Spending more money on life insurance provides income replacement, which you don't have to pay taxes on, and helps your family and friends stay afloat after you are gone.
-Guaranteed death benefit from life insurance means your family will still get income as if you still went to work.
+- Income replacement: Spending more money on life insurance provides income replacement, which you don’t have to pay taxes on, and helps your family and friends stay afloat after you are gone.
+The guaranteed death benefit from life insurance means your family will still get income as if you went to work.
 Your family and friends can use the policy funds to pay household bills.

 - Collateral coverage: If you borrowed a business loan for which you used a personal asset as collateral, your family may have to dip into their savings to pay off the lender.
 If you used your house as collateral, they may even risk losing it after you are gone.

-In addition to helping your family in the event that you pass away, business life insurance can also help your company, including while you're still alive.
+In addition to helping your family if you pass away, business life insurance can help your company, including while you’re still alive.

-- Obtaining a loan: You can use your policy as collateral when securing a business loan.
-In some cases, the lender may actually require you to have a life insurance policy in order
+- Securing a loan: You can use your policy as collateral when securing a business loan.
+Sometimes, the lender may require you to have a life insurance policy in order.

 - Buy-sell agreement: If you die, your business partner could use the death benefit to take over your stake or assets.

-- Estate equalization: A family owned business may make up a significant part of the value of your estate.
-If you have multiple children but only one will inherit the business, you can name your other child(ren) as life insurance beneficiaries to ensure that they receive an equal inheritance.
+- Estate equalization: A family-owned business may make up a significant part of the value of your estate.
+If you have multiple children but only one will inherit the business, you can name your other child(ren) as life insurance beneficiaries to ensure they receive an equal inheritance.

 How to buy life insurance as a business owner

-The process of buying life insurance for entrepreneurs is the same as for anyone else.
+The process of buying life insurance for entrepreneurs is the same as for individuals.

 Follow these steps:

 - Find out how much insurance you need.
-To do this, first, determine your long-term and short-term financial obligations, including any business loans that you have taken out.
+To do this, determine your long-term and short-term financial obligations, including any business loans you have taken out.
 Next, subtract your assets from that figure.
-The remainder is the gap that you would want your life insurance policy to fill.
-You should also consider whether you want term life insurance or permanent life insurance.
+The remainder is the gap you would want your life insurance policy to fill.
+You should also consider whether you want term or life insurance.
 If you need help, try our free online life insurance calculator.

 - Pick the insurer that offers the best value.

 - Submit an insurance application.
 This will involve gathering information such as personal identification and documents.
-Depending on the policy you choose, this will also likely include taking a medical exam so the insurer can asses your health and risk.
-Alternatively you may have to answer a series of health questions.
+Depending on your chosen policy, this will include taking a medical exam so the insurer can assess your health and risk.
+Alternatively, you may have to answer a series of health questions.

-- Make the premiums payments.
-Once you've been approved, make sure you stay on top of your premiums to ensure you receive the coverage you need.
+- Make the premium payments.
+Once you’ve been approved, make sure you stay on top of your premiums to ensure you receive the coverage you need.

 Business owners may benefit from buying multiple policies.
 Generally, a business owner will take out at least two policies.
-One life policy to provide financial assistance to your family, the other to your business.
+One life policy is to provide financial assistance to your family, and the other is to your business.

-All in all, the easiest way to buy a life insurance policy is to talk to an experience broker.
+All in all, the easiest way to buy a life insurance policy is to talk to an experienced broker.
 For expert advice, send an email or book a call with Dundas Life now.

 Conclusion